Consequences of Deer Overabundance and Invasive Species on Forest Community Structure and Diversity*

-Pre-requisites: An interest in land management, field botany, and mapping is essential.
+Prerequisites: An interest in land management, field botany, and conservation is essential.
+Classes such as Ecology, Plant Diversity, Introductory Biology, and/or Conservation Biology would be helpful.
+Applicants should have plant identification skills and be able to use a dichotomous key.
 The successful candidate must enjoy working outdoors, have good organizational skills, and be capable of working in adverse conditions.
-Experience identifying plants, working with GIS/GPS, and conducting research are highly desirable.
+Experience working with GIS/GPS and conducting research are preferred.

 How shoulds students express their interest in this project?
 Students that are interested in this project should email me to introduce themselves and express why this project is of interest to them.